elgw/deconwolf/README.md

 ```
 however the tricky part is to find a good points spread function (PSF).

+### Memory considerations
+Memory consumption is somewhere between 60 and 70 B per voxel, and drops when tiling is enabled.
+(Some data: 26169630 voxels, VmPeak 1700132 kB gives 65 B per voxel.
+339982580 voxels and VmPeak 19498732 gives 58 B per voxel.

 ### PSF
 PSFs can be generate from ImageJ with a [plugin](http://bigwww.epfl.ch/algorithms/psfgenerator/).
 If the image has N slices, it is recommended that the PSF has 2xN-1 slices.
 Unfortunately that will require a lot of memory and processing out of your machine.
 If the PSF is larger than required it will automatically be cropped.

 ## Notes
  * FFTW is self tuning and will perform some tuning every time it presented for a new problem size.
-The result of this tuning is called wisdom and is stored in files like `fftw_wisdom_float_threads_16.dat` by deconwolf.
+The result of this tuning is called wisdom and is stored in files like `fftw_wisdom_float_threads_16.dat` by deconwolf (in `~/config/deonwolf/`).
 Do not transfer that file to other machines and expect the tuning to take some time.
- * Memory consumption is somewhere between 60 and 70 B per voxel, and drops when tiling is enabled.
-(Some data: 26169630 voxels, VmPeak 1700132 kB gives 65 B per voxel.
-339982580 voxels and VmPeak 19498732 gives 58 B per voxel.

 ## Resources